oscar-99/ml-tweezers/README.md

 As a first step it will be attempted to classify time series of length 1000 into n (so far 5 and 10) classes of radii evenly spaced from 0.2 $\mu m$ to 1 $\mu m$.
 This problem will serve as a proof of concept as well as a base to build on for extending the model.
 The weights that are computed can be used as a base for a regression problem or for a base for classification of refractive index.

 ## Regression Problem
-Regression replaces the discretised classes from the classification problem with a continuously varying output space.
+Regression replaces the discrete classes from the classification problem with a continuously varying output space.
 This is a more general and realistic problem as on any practical application of the network there will not be the same set of 5 or 10 radii.
 - How is it different to the classification problem
 - Challenges